richardgourley/thread-my-soup/README.md

 # Thread My Soup

 ## INTRO
-This handy tool lets users search for words or phrases, class or ids and search for and retrieve any html element in urls from their live websites or from any number of html files, via the requests, Beautiful Soup and Threading modules.
+This handy tool lets users search for words or phrases, class or ids and search for and retrieve any html element in urls from their live websites or from any number of html files, using the requests, Beautiful Soup and Threading modules.

-The program runs from args, then offers search options and an option to choose to search urls or files to retrieve html elements.

 All results are saved into the results directory in a timestamped results file.